-Outside Areas and Boundaries

-Repair Category 2

-Notes Garden boundary fences display evidence of deterioration.
+Outside Areas and Boundaries Repair Category 2 Notes Garden boundary walls and fencing display evidence of deterioration.
 A local builder can be asked to inspect and provide cost estimates for all required repair/rebuilding works.
+Concrete surfaces are damaged and repairs are required.